linpar/seiso/README.md

 * Java 8
 * MySQL 5.6.x
+  * Create the Seiso database: `create database seiso;`
+  * Create a `seiso` user.
+It needs at least select, update and delete permissions on the `seiso` database.
-  * Create the Seiso database schema by running `src/main/sql/seiso-schema.sql`.
+  * Create the tables by running `src/main/sql/create-tables.sql`.
+  * Insert the reference data by running `src/main/sql/insert-reference-data.sql`.
-  * For now, you can load sample data by running `src/main/sql/seiso-data-sample.sql`.
-We may replace this with a non-SQL data importer at some point in the future.
+  * If you like, insert the sample data by running `src/main/sql/insert-sample-data.sql`.
 * RabbitMQ
   * For visibility we recommend installing the RabbitMQ management plugin.